slamora/brackets-wiki/Preview-Images-Research.md

 * better user experience than Modal dialog with image
 * few extensions break, fixes should be straightforward
 * requires a reasonably small change to core code, which introduces minimizes the risk regarding unexpected challenges that may have been missed writing up this document.
-* despite lack conceptual clarity the change seems small enough to revert, i.e in case of the need for more flavors of viewers and editors.
+* the simplicity outweighs a lack conceptual clarity.

+While this relatively small change enables a solution with a good user experience  it seems small enough to revert, i.e in case of the need for more flavors of viewers and editors.
+During feature discussion the need for displaying additional types of documents was rated unlikely.

-As a 2nd option I suggest to go with _Modal dialog with image_ as this is a very small and low risk change without side effects.
-The simplicity of the change outweighs the disadvantage of the user experience.<br>
+As plan B I suggest the _modal dialog with image_ as this is a very small and low risk change without side effects.
+Again simplicity of the change is the deciding factor.
+Since there are different opinions regarding the ideal user experience some may champion this solution.
+If you factor out the user experience question from the decision this solution is the most straightforward, hence the least risk as well as the least disruptive.